Aidas415/Final-project-Paulini/testCases.md

 - **Environment:** `Windows 11`, `Chrome v139.0.7258.139 (64-bit)`
 - **Pre-requisite:** Open the website `https://paulini.lt/` in a web browser
 - **Preconditions:**
-- I am connected to `https://paulini.lt/apie-mus`
-- I am logged into my account.
-- The text `Aidas 0.00 €` is visible in the top-left corner, confirming a successful login
+- The page `https://paulini.lt/apie-mus` is reachable and fully loaded

 📝- **Test Steps:**
   1. Click on the `AKCIJOS IR NAUJIENOS` menu item